docbogdanc/Console-Finances-CristianB/README.md

 This Project was created for bootcamp challenge.

-It tests the knowledge gained in the week, especially the implementation of javascript.
+It tests the knowledge gained in the last week, especially the implementation of javascript.

 ![image of results](./images/Screenshot.png)